apache/nuttx/configs/olimex-strp711/README.txt

 ^^^^^^^^^^^^^^^

-  The ENC28J60 module does not come on the Olimex-STR-P711, but this describes how I have connected it:
+  The ENC28J60 module does not come on the Olimex-STR-P711, but this describes how I have connected it.
+NOTE that the ENC28J60 requires an external interrupt (XTI) pin.
+The only easily accessible XTI pins are on SPI0/1 so you can't have both SPI0 and 1 together with this configuration.

   Module CON5     QFN ENC2860 Description
   --------------- -------------------------------------------------------